danburkert/honeycomb/README.md

 **Install MySQL and Honeycomb from pre-built Linux binaries**
 > *These binaries have been tested with CentOS 6.4 and Ubuntu 13.0.4*

-1. Export the 'JAVA_HOME' environment variable to refer to the location of Java on the system
+1. Export the 'JAVA_HOME' environment variable to refer to the location of Java on your system
 2. Download the Honeycomb Linux 64-bit [tarball](https://github.com/nearinfinity/honeycomb/wiki/Downloads)
 3. Run `tar xzf mysql-5.5.31-honeycomb-0.1-linux-64bit.tar.gz`
 4. Change directory to `mysql-5.5.31-honeycomb-0.1`